 Do note that Bees are Dying!
 Monsanto’s Roundup Blamed

 “Honeybees are strongly affected by the quality of their environment, including flower diversity, contaminants, and pests.
 To keep healthy bees, you need a good environment and you need your neighbors to keep healthy bees.
 Honeybee health is a community matter.” said Nathalie Steinhauer, graduate student, UMD Department of Entomology who leads the data collection efforts for the annual survey.

 The study shows honeybees are starving because of Roundup!

-Roundup causes honeybees to starve according to a study.
-Glyphosate is used for weed control and that is the main active ingredient in Roundup.
-The bees forage for nectar in those sprayed areas and bring tainted nectar back to the hive which ends up killing all the bees.
-Glyphosate affects the bees so they don’t remember how to forage correctly and can’t eat thus dying from starvation.
+Roundup causes them to starve according to a study.
+Glyphosate is used for weed control and is the main active ingredient in Roundup.
+Bees forage for nectar in those sprayed areas and bring tainted nectar back to the hive which ends up killing all of them.
+Glyphosate affects them so they don’t remember how to forage correctly and can’t eat thus dying from starvation.

 A beekeeper, Terrence N. Ingram, writing for Mother Earth News, in 2010 speculated that Roundup is a primary cause of the bee colony collapse CD.
 He said he had seen whole bee colonies collapse soon after near fields were sprayed with Roundup.
 Whole colonies were found completely dead.

 Roundup is very widely used all over the world and it is harming honeybees.
 Time to save the bees and many other species and BAN Glyphosate & GMOs worldwide Now!
 Sign the petition

 “Send the love.
 Every little thing needs love.” – Miss August in The Secret Life of Bees